candy-kingdom/mints/README.md

 False
 ```

-Flags also support default values, but it doesn't make much sense.
+Flags also support default values, but that doesn't make much sense.
 Default value of `False` is already set implicitly for each flag.
 Default value of `True` makes a flag to be always true.